jmdiegel707/MineCord/ConfigHelp.md

   - Boolean
   - Send an embed to the Designated Discord Channel (`Channel`) when a player learns a new recipe.

+- DefaultAchieveOnly
+  - Boolean
+  - Only use the advancements from the Minecraft namespace.

 - PlayerDeath:
   - Boolean
   - Send an embed to the Designated Discord Channel (`Channel`) when a player dies.